 I love my Kofta, so I was completely addicted to this entree from Govinda’s.
 Mixed vegetable balls cooked in a fresh tomato gravy topped with fresh cream.
 Heaven!

-Exotic vegetables like baby corn cooked in a spicy tomato gravy with cottage cheese cubes.
+The Vegetable Maharani consists of exotic vegetables like baby corn cooked in a spicy tomato gravy with cottage cheese cubes.
 The predominant spice here is Kasuri Methi, also known as dried fenugreek leaves.
 Another deeply satisfying entree to try at Govinda’s.

 Trufrut Natural Ice Cream